 Home use versus commercial use

-Home users run chillers less often but may face more temperature swings8.
-Commercial users operate more frequently but achieve better efficiency9 through stable settings.
+Home users run chillers less often but may face more temperature swings.
+Commercial users operate more frequently but achieve better efficiency through stable settings.
 In both cases, costs stay predictable and easier to control than ice purchasing.

 How Does Ice Bath Chiller Electricity Usage Compare to Ice?